-1.2 List the most important legislation which applies to the: (a) telecoms; (b) audio-visual media distribution; and (c) internet, sectors in Taiwan.
+List the most important legislation which applies to the:

+(a) telecoms;

+(b) audio-visual media distribution;

+(c) internet, sectors in Taiwan.

 The Fundamental Communications Act was created in January 2004 to address the goals to be achieved in the course of digital convergence.
-Functionally, there are the Telecommunications Act, the Radio and Television Law, the Cable Radio and Television Law and Satellite Broadcasting Law, respectively, drawing lines in between respective transmission platforms though NCC has been exercising its exclusive power granted by the Fundamental Communications Act to have regulatory reform by converging all the above platform regulations on a single legislation.
-There is no specific regulation for the internet.
-It is noted, however, the internet in relation to audio-visual content distribution, remains a grey area in NCC's policy.
+Functionally, there are the Telecommunications Act, the Radio and Television Law, the Cable Radio and Television Law and Satellite Broadcasting Law respectively drawing lines in between respective transmission platforms though NCC has been exercising its exclusive power granted by the Fundamental Communications Act to have regulatory reform by converging all the above platform regulations on a single legislation.
+There is no specific regulation for the Internet.
+It is noted, however, that the Internet in relation to audio-visual content distribution, remains a grey area in NCC's policy.

-List the government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms; (b) audio-visual media distribution; and (c) internet, sectors in Taiwan.
+1.3 List the government ministries, regulators, other agencies and major industry self-regulatory bodies which have a role in the regulation of the: (a) telecoms; (b) audio-visual media distribution; and (c) internet, sectors in Taiwan.

-The National Communications Commission (NCC) is the authority of telecom, audio-video media distribution, and internet except for the following:
+The National Communications Commission (NCC) is the authority of telecom, audio-video media distribution, and Internet except for the following:

-- The Ministry of Transportation and Communications (MOTC) has exclusive power on spectrum allocation, numbering plan and relevant policy planning such as IP addresses based on a decision entered into by the Executive Yuan in 2007. - The Ministry of Culture is the co-regulator in the fields of radio and television regardless of transmission types. - The NCC has been appointed by Executive Yuan the regulator for internet matters.
-However, the NCC refused to take such responsibility even though it does regulate internet businesses in the form of Type II telecom operators subject to the Telecommunications Act. - 1.4 Are there any restrictions on foreign ownership or investment in the: (a) telecoms; (b) audio-visual media distribution; and (c) internet, sectors in Taiwan?
+- 1. The Ministry of Transportation and Communications (MOTC) has exclusive power on spectrum allocation, the numbering plan and any relevant policy planning such as IP addresses based on a decision entered into by the Executive Yuan in 2007. - 2.
+The Ministry of Culture is the co-regulator in the fields of radio and television regardless of transmission types. - 3.
+The NCC has been appointed by Executive Yuan, the regulator for personal data protection in relation to Internet matters.
+However, the NCC in November 2011 officially refused to take such responsibility even though it does regulate Internet businesses in the form of Type II telecom operators subject to the Telecommunications Act.

+1.4 Are there any restrictions on foreign ownership or investment in the: (a) telecoms; (b) audio-visual media distribution; and (c) internet, sectors in Taiwan?

-In the telecoms sector, foreign direct investment in single Type I telecoms operators shall not exceed 49% of total equity shares and shall not be more than 60% of direct and indirect foreign investments.
+In the telecoms sector, foreign direct investment in single Type I telecom operator shall not exceed 49% of total equity shares and shall not be more than 60% of direct and indirect foreign investments.